PTAS for Sparse General-Valued CSPs: Introduction

 To remedy this, Dvo\v{r}\'ak~\cite{Dvorak20:soda} later defined \emph{Baker classes} and proved that (an effective version of) this condition suffices to provide a PTAS to all monotone optimisation problems expressible in first-order logic (including of course Vertex Cover).
 Very roughly, a class of graphs is \emph{Baker} if one can reduce each graph in it to the empty graph by a bounded number of the following steps: either remove a single vertex, or select a breadth-first-search layering and recurse into all subgraphs that can be induced by a few consecutive layers.
-Dvo\v{r}\'ak proved that the family of Baker classes still includes all the examples discussed above; on the other hand, it is included in the family of fractionally-treewidth-fragile classes (and hence less general, though the inclusion is not known to be strict).
+Dvo\v{r}\'ak proved that the family of Baker classes still includes all the examples discussed above; on the other hand, it is strictly included in the family of fractionally-treewidth-fragile classes (and hence less general)~\cite{DvorakPersonal}.
 It is worth mentioning that proper minor-closed graph classes can be shown to be Baker (and fractionally-treewidth-fragile) relatively easily, without using the Graph Minor Structure theorem, in contrast to the earlier, less general definitions (see~\cite{Dvorak20:soda} for details).

 In order to provide a PTAS for a class of general-valued CSPs, \emph{a sparsity condition is not enough}: we also need to restrict what types of constraints can be used in an instance.
 Otherwise, even if the values to be optimised are trivial, either 0 or infinity, one could use the crisp constraints to express 3-Colouring, which is NP-hard even on planar graphs of bounded degree~\cite{Dailey80}.
 In fact, as long as all crisp constraints are available, for any possible restriction on Gaifman graphs, either the restriction implies bounded treewidth, making the problem exactly solvable, or it is hard to decide whether the optimum is zero or infinite, by a result of Grohe, Schwentick, and Segoufin~\cite{GroheSS01}.
 We will hence require a condition which ensures that one can easily decide whether a feasible solution (of finite value) exists.
 This usually takes the form of a monotonicity condition.